-The 3rd Brigade, along with the rest of the 9th Infantry Division-the Old Reliabiles-was first organized July 18, 1918, at Camp Sheridan, Ala., but was demobilized in February 1919 shortly after the war ended.
+The 9th Infantry Division-the Old Reliablies-was first organized 18 July 1918 at Camp Sheridan, Ala., but was demobilized in February 1919 shortly after the war ended.
 It was redesignated a Regular Army unit in 1923, though remaining inactive.
-Reactivation took place on Aug.
-1, 1940, at Ft.
-Bragg, N.C., and subsequently, the division took part in action in North Africa, on the Normandy beaches, across France, Belgium and Germany.
-Following World War II the division underwent a series of inactivations and reactivations, with the most recent call to duty being on Feb.
-1, 1966, at Ft.
-Riley, Kan.
+Reactivation took place on 1 August 1940 at Fort Bragg, N.C., and subsequently the division took part in action in North Africa, on the Normandy beaches, across France, Belgium and Germany.
+Following World War II the division underwent a series of inactivations and reactivations, with the most current call to duty being on 1 February 1966 at Fort Riley, Kans.

-When the division first began landing in Vietnam at Vung Tau on Dec.
-19, 1966, a new chapter in its history opened.
-The 3rd Brigade became the first American infantry unit to establish a permanent base in the Mekong Delta at Dong Tam in mid-January.
+When the division first began landing in Vietnam at Vung Tau on 19 December 1966, a new chapter in its history opened.
+The unit's 3d Brigade became the first American infantry unit to establish a permanent base in the Mekong Delta at Dong Tam in mid-January.
+During the division's first year it established itself as a tough fighting force in actions at Bau Bang, Rach Kien, and the Ap Bac.
+In mid-1967 the Mobile Riverine Force was established, to transport infantrymen more easily throughout the river laced Delta.

-When the enemy launched his 1968 Tet attacks, the Old Reliabiles reacted with swift precision to gain decisive victories, accounting for almost 2,000 VC killed.
-In July 1968, the 9th Division was presented the Vietnamese Valor Award, Army Level.
+When the enemy launched his 1968 Tet attacks, the Old Reliablies reacted with swift precision to gain decisive victories, accounting for almost 2,000 VC killed.
+In July, 1968, the 9th Division was presented the Vietnamese Valor Award, Army Level.